tigrisdata/mcp-oidc-provider/ARCHITECTURE.md

 ### Step 4: Redirect to Upstream IdP

-Your server redirects to Auth0/Clerk for actual authentication.
+Your MCP server redirects to Auth0/Clerk for actual authentication.

 ```
-Your Server                                   Auth0/Clerk
+Your MCP Server                               Auth0/Clerk
   │                                               │
   │  Generate PKCE, state, nonce                  │
   │                                               │